aladdin731/aladdin731/README.md

 ### Hi there 👋

 - 🔭 I’m Lin Yuan, a full-stack web developer.
-- 💻 I'm currently working as a software enginner intern at Pallet9.
+- 💻 I worked as a software enginner intern at Pallet9 in Summer 2021.
 - 🤔 I’ll graduate in Dec 2021 and I'm looking for software enginner full-time position.
 - 👀 Check out my personal project [Ashademy](https://ashademy731.herokuapp.com/#/) and group project [LiquidLogged](https://liquidlogged.herokuapp.com/#/).
 - ❤️ I am proficient in React-Redux and Ruby on Rails